Sully Erna: Solo work

 Erna stated at the time that he planned to work on his first solo album.
 On March 4, 2009, Blabbermouth.net reported that Erna had completed work on his first solo album, Avalon, released September 14, 2010.
-Although, the single Sinner's Prayer will be on radio stations and on sale everywhere August 3, 2010.
+Although, the single "Sinner's Prayer" will be on radio stations and on sale everywhere August 3, 2010.
 Erna described the album as being "a very different kind of sounding record", and "a huge departure from anything I've ever done."

-The album includes Lisa Guyer on vocals, Tim Theriault on guitars and vocals, Chris Decato on keyboards, midi and vocals, Chris Lester on acoustic guitars and bass, classically trained Irina Chirkova of Bulgaria on Cello, Niall Gregory of Ireland Dead Can Dance on drums and percussion and David Stephanelli on drums and percussion.
+The album includes Lisa Guyer on vocals, Tim Theriault on guitars and vocals, Chris Decato on keyboards, midi and vocals, Chris Lester on acoustic guitars and bass, classically trained Irina Chirkova of Bulgaria on Cello, Niall Gregory of Ireland Dead Can Dance on drums and percussion, and David Stephanelli on drums and percussion.

-Three days later, Rockerrazzi.com posted an interview with Erna in which he said that the record "should be out in the next two months".
 In further describing the album's sound, Erna said that "it's very eclectic" and "tribal" with "a lot of hand drumming" and "beautiful piano compositions".
 He also stated that he "worked with a percussion session for Dead Can Dance" and that the album will feature Lisa Guyer, who had performed backing vocals for the song "Hollow" on Godsmack's previous album.

-Erna's debut solo album is titled Avalon, and was released on September 14, 2010.
+Avalon was released on September 14, 2010.
 He released a live DVD, Avalon Live, in fall of 2012.

-Erna released a very special limited-edition Avalon box set in November as well as a DVD of the Erna performing songs from his debut solo album, Avalon, on December 16, 2011 at The Wilbur Theatre in Boston, Massachusetts.
-The collection includes the double-disc Avalon Live, The Making of Avalon Live 40 minute documentary, The Journey to Avalon documentary, and a DVD of bloopers and outtakes.
-The box set also contains a pair of CDs – the original Avalon album and the Avalon Live show recording.
-Other items that are part of the collection include two CDs, a book, T-shirt, guitar pick, poster, incense, etc., and a custom metal Sully Erna engraved metal box with a suede lining.
-Only 5,000 copies were available.
-A single disc standard and Blu-ray version of the show was released on December 18, 2012.

-In an interview with HardDrive, Erna mentioned that he will do another solo album; although, details have not been revealed yet.
 In July 2016, it was announced that Erna will release his second solo album Hometown Life on September 30, 2016.
 The album has since been released.
 Hometown Life includes a song "Turn It Up", for which Erna invited his father into the recording studio to play trumpet on the track.
 His father performed the song live with Erna at a Sully Erna solo show.

+In 2024, Erna featured on country rock artist Cory Marks's single "(Make My) Country Rock" with Travis Tritt and Mick Mars.